Inner beauty

 Racists think they are better than people of a different colour.
 Sexists think they are more capable.
 Attractive people think they are more worthy.
 They share one thing in common, they all discriminate.
 I and most people are prone to feeling superior in at least some regards.
 Racism, sexism, and other forms of discrimination use the same mechanism.
 We judge then treat accordingly.
 Ignoring someone because of their shade of skin is no different to ignoring someone because of their attractiveness.
 All forms of discrimination are equally rotten.

 How do we grade people?
 By their status?
 By their level of fame?
 We could of course pay close attention to charm, charisma, and friendliness.
 As someone walks by, we gauge their attractiveness, maybe scoring them a number out of ten.
 We might value someone’s expertise and care nothing for how they look.
 For they are there to do something for us.
 If you are in need, you need not look presentable, you can be dirty and unkempt.
-Who cares how scruffy a mechanic is if they can get your mechanical thing up and running again?
-The circle of contempt runs along a chain finding ever more irrational reasons to look down on the next in line.
-Even the lowest of the low will take pride not so much in small accomplishments but sticking to couth principles.
-We are all valid, equal, so say I but of course some of us do indeed shine in certain areas.
-We are adamant, consciously, or not, that people, certain people are to be kept at a distance.
+Who cares how scruffy a mechanic is, if they can get your mechanical thing up and running again.
+Contempt runs along a chain, one person held in higher regard than others, finding ever more irrational reasons to look down on the next in line.
+Even the lowest of the low will take pride in small accomplishments and sticking to couth principles.
+We are all valid, equal, so say I, but we respect those that shine in certain areas.
+We are also adamant, consciously or not, that people, certain people, are to be kept at a distance.
 Oh, how discriminatory some have been until they got to know people of a different creed or colour.

 Copyright © 2003-2024.
 Ignorance Paradox all rights reserved